ynyheim/ColorMix/doc/enhancing-code-readability-in-code.md

 - Different keywords are always scoped as "storage.modifier".
 This makes it impossible to have some keywords stand out.

-> It would be nice to have certain keywords such as `unchecked` and `unsafe` stand out.
-This is currently not possible AFAIK.
+> It would be nice to have certain keywords such as `unsafe` stand out.
+This is currently not possible AFAIK (Note: version 1.0.3 now makes `unchecked` stand out).

 - Function definitions and function calls are always scoped as `entity.name.function.cs`.